Living on the edge: Phase transitions in convex programs with random data: Motivation

-Figure~\ref{fig:l1-min} depicts the results of a computer experiment designed to estimate the empirical probability that~\eqref{eqn:l1-min} succeeds (with respect to the randomness in $\mtx{A}$) as the sparsity level $s$ and the number $m$ of samples range from zero to the ambient dimension $d$.
-The plot evinces that, for a given sparsity level $s$, the $\ell_1$ minimization technique~\eqref{eqn:l1-min} almost always succeeds when we have an adequate number $m$ of samples, while it almost always fails when we have fewer samples.
-See Appendix~\ref{app:experiments} for the experimental details.
+Figure~\ref{fig:l1-min} depicts the results of a computer experiment designed to estimate the probability that~\eqref{eqn:l1-min} succeeds as we vary the sparsity $s$ of the unknown $\vct{x}_0$ and the number $m$ of random measurements.
+We consider two choices for the ambient dimension, $d = 100$ and $d = 600$.
+For each choice of $s$ and $m$, we construct a vector $\vct{x}_0$ with $s$ nonzero entries, we draw $m$ random measurements according to the model~\eqref{eq:l1-obs}, and we solve the problem~\eqref{eqn:l1-min}.
+The brightness of the point $(s, m)$ indicates the probability of success, estimated from $50$ independent trials.
+White represents certain success, while black represents certain failure.
+The plot evinces that, for a given sparsity level $s$, the $\ell_1$ minimization technique~\eqref{eqn:l1-min} almost always succeeds when we have an adequate number $m$ of measurements, while it almost always fails when we have fewer measurements.
+Appendix~\ref{app:experiments} contains more details about this experiment.

+Figure~\ref{fig:l1-min} raises several interesting questions about the performance of the $\ell_1$ minimization method~\eqref{eqn:l1-min} for solving the compressed sensing problem: